noraeisner/LATTE/README.md

 **Normal Mode**

-LATTE is simply run through the command line with: (don't forget to run it with --new-data the first time - see below)
+LATTE is simply run through the command line with:

 			python3 LATTE.py